dhaneshnm/dhaneshnm.github.io/src/pages/blog/hydration.md

 ## Introduction

 In this post, we take a brief look at the various type of “rehydration” techniques used in web applications.
-Before we get into the rehydration techniques, let us take see why rehydration is necessary and what type of web pages or apps needs rehydration.
+Before we get into the rehydration techniques, let us see why rehydration is necessary and what type of web pages or apps needs rehydration.

 ### Server Rendering